 Yugoslavian Finger Fruit

-This is another variety chosen by one of my kids.
+This is another unusual vegetable variety chosen by one of my kids.
 And we’ve grown it every year since.
 This one we grow purely for it’s looks.
 While it is an edible winter squash- you really can’t get much meat from it.

 The finger fruit is a white acorn style squash with 10 or so finger-like ribs that grow up the sides.
 It’s great for decoration, market, and it ribbons in the fair nearly every year!
 It’s pretty rare and harder to find these days but if you can find it, give it a try!

-Those are just some of my favorite unique vegetables.
+Those are just some of my favorite unique and unusual vegetables.
 Have you grown any of these or other unique vegetable varieties?
 If not you should add an area in your garden for some unique varieties and give them a try!